ACCA Disciplinary Defence Lawyers

-ACCA Complaints & Investigation Process
+ACCA Disciplinary Process

 Consideration by an Independent Assessor

+After the investigation, the case may be referred to an Independent Assessor.
 The assessor will consider the evidence as well as written representations from the accountant, before deciding whether there is a case for the accountant to answer and, if so, whether it is necessary to refer the accountant to the ACCA Disciplinary Committee for a full hearing.
-This is the members' opportunity to provide their response to the ACCA’s case against them.
+This is the members’ opportunity to provide their response to the ACCA’s case against them.

 The member can, at this stage, seek to persuade the independent assessor that the complaint should go no further.
 Our ACCA disciplinary defence lawyers can provide accountants with strategic expert advice about the best approach to take at this stage.
 They can prepare written representations to seek to achieve the best possible outcome.